Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

+## Observation:
-#### All performance metrics dropped as expected but at least know we have a real persepective of real cause of the obersity levels.
+✅ All performance metrics dropped as expected but at least know we have a real persepective of real cause of the obersity levels.

 Let's also try the Random Forest